Programs of Study

 Majors, Minors, and Areas of Concentration

 At Dalton State College, all credit-based programs of study include a major or area of concentration, and some students elect to earn minors as well.
-Each of these terms are defined as a group of courses, organized in a coherent and focused manner, that includes content and student learning experiences directly related to the specialization incorporated within each program of study.
+Each of these terms is defined as a group of courses, organized in a coherent and focused manner, that includes content and student learning experiences directly related to the specialization incorporated within each program of study.
 The term “area of concentration” is used to define the specialization within mini-certificate, certificate, and associate degree programs.
 The terms “major” and “minor” are used to define specialization within bachelor’s degree programs.

 The minimum numbers of semester credit hours required by program type for a major or area of concentration are shown below.